 - Checking your fluffy ball of happiness for various skin conditions (you can totally do that during the rest of the grooming process)

 Before starting the routine, you have to make sure that your guinea pig is not anxious and that it feels safe.
 Moreover, it has to be used to being handled.
-If the little guy doesn’t get stressed out, then the chances are high that it might even enjoy the whole process.
-Especially the brushing part.
+If the little guy doesn’t get stressed out, then the chances are high that it might even enjoy the whole process, especially the brushing part.

 The good news is that you will need to bathe your cavy only a few times a year (the little ones are not quite fond of bubbly and relaxing baths).
 Use the products that are designed especially for guinea pigs.
 Otherwise, the thing might irritate the cavy’s skin.

 Ideally, you would need a friend to be holding the guinea pig while you have both hands free to focus on the trimming.
 Simply make sure to not come too close with the scissors to the blood vessels.
 And remember that some guinea pigs will tolerate only a few nails at a time, so be patient.

 Cleaning the Grease Gland and Ears

 No matter if you have a boy or a girl, your guinea pig certainly does have a grease gland.
 The gland is positioned right at the base of the cavy’s spine, where its tail might have been.
 You can use a cotton swab to soak the area with coconut oil and then wash everything off with a warm, wet cloth.

-Examine the ears of your beloved pet as often as you can to make sure that there are no mites, infections or wax buildups.
+Examine the ears of your beloved pet as often as you can to make sure that there are no mites, infections, or wax buildups.
 However, you would need to actually clean the ears only once a month.
 Dip a cotton swab in mineral oil and gently clean the outer ear.
 Do not get into the actual ear canal.

 Check Your Guinea Pig for Skin Conditions

-The Best Guinea Pig Grooming Kits
+5 Best Guinea Pig Grooming Kits

 The treat is made out of wood and is included in the kit to help you keep the pet entertained while you try to groom it, though we would recommend using some other healthy treat as an alternative.